wallarm/product-documentation/docs/2.18/user-guides/blacklist.md

     For the blacklisting to take effect, please enable it on the filtering node.

     * [Instructions for the regular filtering node][link-ip-blocking]
-    * To enable IP address blacklisting on the [partner node](../partner-waf-node/overview.md), please send a request to the [Wallarm technical support](mailto:support@wallarm.com).
+    * To enable IP address blacklisting on the [multi-tenant node](../waf-installation/multi-tenant/overview.md), please send a request to the [Wallarm technical support](mailto:support@wallarm.com).

 ## Review the Active Blacklist